 - Ear fullness or pain

-It starts with an initial episode of inflammation from a bacterial of viral infection and results in intermittent episodes of swelling and inflammation of the inner ear over years.
+It starts with an initial episode of inflammation from a bacterial or viral infection frequently from the sinuses and results in intermittent episodes of swelling and inflammation of the inner ear over the years.
 It is critical to treat the first episode with TTDT and it will make the long term outcome of Ménière’s disease less likely.
 Intermittent episodes that occur over time usually respond very nicely to this treatment.

 What is Sudden sensorineural hearing loss?